Skip to main content

 President – Kathi Freeman:

-Kathi called for approval of the June Business Meeting Minutes, which were approved by acclamation.
-One member noted “it was a riveting read”.
+Kathi called for approval of the September Business Meeting Minutes, which were approved by acclamation.
+One member noted it was a “riveting read” and also commended their speedy posting.

 Vice President – Justin Murray: